 Finally, store your generator with the fuel valve in the off position, and the chock in the close position.
 You’ll prevent insects from finding their way into your carburetor and causing problems.

 Do you want to leave your generator unused for more than 30 days?
 If yes, you need to take extra protective measures.

-Next, drain the fuel from your fuel tank and carburetor float chamber.
-As well, remove the spark plugs from your engine and inject a few drops of oil into the plughole.
+- Remove the spark plugs from your engine and inject a few drops of oil into the plughole.

 #12 Create a log

 Keep a log to track your maintenance work.
 For example in your log, for an oil change, you’d write the following information:

 - Type of oil used